james-lawlor/james-lawlor.github.io/biotrain-2024/index.md

 **Presenters:**
 - [James Lawlor](mailto:jlawlor@hudsonalpha.org) (he/him), Computational Biologist in the Greg Cooper Lab at HudsonAlpha
-- [Stephanie Felker](mailto:sfelker@hudsonalpha.org), PhD, (she/her) Senior Scientist in the Rick Myers Lab at HudsonAlpha
+- [Stephanie Felker](mailto:sfelker@hudsonalpha.org), PhD, (she/her) Postdoctoral Fellow in the Greg Barsh Lab at HudsonAlpha

 **Course Development**
 Course content adapted from the Software Carpentries lessons and the 2018 Bootcamp organized by [Brittany Lasseigene, PhD](https://www.lasseigne.org), Assistant Professor at the [University of Alabama in Birmingham](https://www.uab.edu/home/)